Illinois House Speaker Michael J. Madigan | Youtube screenshot

 From July 2016-April 2017, Hampton worked on various campaigns, assigned by Kevin Quinn, who was her supervisor.
 She said it was commonly known that Kevin Quinn was “a high-ranking political operative” for Madigan, working out of the 13th Ward Office occupied by both Marty Quinn and Madigan.

 Hampton claimed Kevin Quinn repeatedly and regularly subjected her to “severe and pervasive sexual harassment by pursuing (her) to have a romantic and sexual relationship with her,” beginning in August 2016.

 Hampton said she rebuffed Quinn’s alleged advances, until February 2017, when she complained to Marty Quinn.

 She was ultimately “constructively discharged and forced to stop working for” Madigan’s organizations “because she could no longer suffer the crippling fear and anxiety she experienced having to work with Kevin Quinn.”

-Hampton later wrote a letter to Madigan, personally relating her experiences.
-This then triggered a meeting with Madigan representative Heather Weir Vaught.
-Hampton asserts Vaught downplayed the harassment, and told Hampton “she was not sexually harassed or subjected to a sexually hostile work environment because she was not an ‘employee,’ and flippantly accused Ms. Hampton of wanting to get a ‘front page newspaper story and money.”
+Hampton later appealed directly to Madigan, in a personal letter to him.
+This then triggered a meeting with Madigan lawyer Heather Wier Vaught.
+Hampton asserted Vaught downplayed the harassment, and told Hampton “she was not sexually harassed or subjected to a sexually hostile work environment because she was not ‘an employee,’ and flippantly accused Ms. Hampton of wanting to get a ‘front page newspaper story and money.’”

-Madigan’s organizations and the Democratic Party are represented by attorneys James M. Lydon, Aimee E. Delaney, Sunghee W. Sohn and Leigh C. Bonsall, of the firm of Hinshaw & Culbertson LLP, of Chicago.
+Madigan’s organizations and the Democratic Party have been represented by attorneys James M. Lydon, Aimee E. Delaney, Sunghee W. Sohn and Leigh C. Bonsall, of the firm of Hinshaw & Culbertson LLP, of Chicago.